AHartNtkn/AHartNtkn.github.io/_posts/2021-01-08-Basic-Bijective-Godel-Encodings.md

         = ...
 ```

+At each step of the recursion, we gain two options according to the coproduct; either a 1 or `A × List A`.
+That first case corresponds to the empty list; choosing it will end the list construction.
+The second option corresponds to the cons case, where we prepend an A to our list.

 For an arbitrary endofunctor F, (co)recursion over the initial algebra can be formulated via recursion schemes.

 - [Functional programming with bananas, lenses, envelopes and barbed wire"](https://dl.acm.org/doi/10.1145/1671970.1671972)